Sanrax/flashcart-guides/docs/tutorials/akmenu-next.md

         !!! warning

             If you are using TWiLight Menu++ and want to dual boot akmenu-next, do not copy over `BOOT.NDS` as this will overwrite the one TWiLight Menu++ uses.
             You can instead launch `akmenu-next.dsi` with TWiLight Menu++ or Unlaunch.
+This however, will mean quitting a game using the nds-bootstrap hotkey menu will boot back into TWiLight Menu++ instead.

     1. From within the akmenu-next files, copy the following files/folders to your SD card root: